morungos/morungos.github.io/_posts/2022-01-09-language-model-bias.md

 author: Stuart
 background: '/img/posts/scrabble-swearing.jpg'
 summary: |-
-  A review of how temperature, top-p, and top-k influence the typicality and bias in a generative language model.
+  How temperature, top-p, and top-k influence the typicality and bias in a generative language model.

 image: '/img/posts/scrabble-swearing.jpg'